Procedural Content Generation via Machine Learning (PCGML): Methods of PCGML

 \subsubsection{Matrix Factorization}

-Matrix factorization is a way of extracting latent features from high-dimensional data.
-These techniques have been explored in the context of learning from level data and from other level generators.

-Many generators (both machine and human) create in a particular identifiable style with a limited expressive range \cite{horn2014comparative}.
-Shaker and Abou-Zleikha \cite{shaker2014alone} use Non-Negative Matrix Factorization (NNMF) to learn patterns from 5 non-ML-based generators of \textit{Super Mario Bros.} levels (Notch, Parameterized, Grammatical Evolution, Launchpad, and Hopper), to create a wider variety of content than any of the single methods.
-To their knowledge, this is the first time that NNMF has been used to generate content.
-NNMF requires only non-negative values in its matrix decomposition, thus the basis representations are localized and purely additive, and therefore more intuitive to analyze than PCA.

-Their system begins by generating $1000$ levels of length with each of the $5$ generators.
-These $5000$ levels are represented as vectors recording the locations or amount of $T=5$ content types at each level column: Platforms, Hills, Gaps, Items, and Enemies.
-These vectors are combined into $T$ matrices, one for each level content type.
-The algorithm then uses a multiplicative update NNMF algorithm \cite{lee1999learning} to factor the data matrices into $T$ approximate ``part matrices'' which represent level patterns and $T$ coefficient matrices corresponding to weights for each pattern.
+Some approaches to level generation find latent level features in high-dimensional data through matrix factorization, which infers features by compressing existing data into a series of smaller matrices.
+While often generators create levels with a limited expressive range \cite{horn2014comparative}, Shaker and Abou-Zleikha \cite{shaker2014alone} create more expressive \textit{Super Mario Bros.} levels by first generating thousands with five known, non-ML-based generators (i.e.\ Notch, Parameterized, Grammatical Evolution, Launchpad, and Hopper).
+These levels are then compressed into vectors indicating the content type at each column and transformed into $T$ matrices for each type of content: Platforms, Hills, Gaps, Items, and Enemies.
+Through a multiplicative update algorithm \cite{lee1999learning} for non-negative matrix factorization (NNMF), these levels are factored into $T$ approximate ``part matrices'' which represent level patterns and $T$ coefficient matrices corresponding to weights for each pattern.
 The part matrices can be examined to see what types of patterns appear globally and uniquely in different generators, and multiplying these part matrices by novel coefficient vectors can be used to generate new levels.
 This allows the NNMF method to explore far outside the expressive range of the original generators.